 However, the next day we set out to experience the city.
 We were staying within Old Quebec – the walled portion of the original settlement.
 The ramparts that surround the city are the only standing fortifications for a city in North America, and are a UNESCO World Heritage Site.
 A great way to see the city, and sweeping views of the widening St. Lawrence River beyond, is to walk along the top of the wall, which is paved and easily accessible (by stairs) in most parts.
 We walked along the wall toward the Chateau Frontenac, the hotel that dominates old Quebec and looks like something right out of Harry Potter.
 From the shadow of the Frontenac we enjoyed walking along the boardwalk and the square, which were full of street performers and tourists.

 During the afternoon we took a private carriage tour of Old Quebec and the Plains of Abraham, an open park on the banks of the St. Lawrence.
-Although the tour was lovely, our bi-lingual tour guide was difficult to understand over the clomping hooves of the horse, so it ended up being more for sight seeing than education.
+Although the tour was lovely, our bilingual tour guide was difficult to understand over the clomping hooves of the horse.
+It ended up being more for sight seeing than education.

 Our second day began with the changing of the guard and tour of the La Citadelle de Quebec, the fort that overlooks the city and the river from Cape Diamond, the city’s highest point.
-Build by the British in 1850s after they defeated the French, the fort is today home to the Royal 22 nd Regiment, the only French-speaking regiment in the Canadian Forces.
+It was built by the British in the 1850s after defeating the French.
+Today, the fort is home to the Royal 22nd Regiment, the only French-speaking regiment in the Canadian Forces.
 In addition to absolutely stunning views, the fort tour was a great way to learn the complicated history of Quebec.

-That afternoon we ventured to the Petit-Champlain district, the oldest part of the city, nestled beneath the walls along the St. Lawrence River.
-The district, which has all the charm of a small French town, is accessible by a massive, steep set of stairs, or by the Funiculaire, a ride similar to a ski gondola, which is probably the better option for those travelling with little ones.
-The district, full of bakeries and art galleries was a delight to walk through, although crowded on a beautiful fall day.
+That afternoon we ventured to the Petit-Champlain district, the oldest part of the city.
+It’s nestled beneath the walls along the St. Lawrence River.
+It has all the charm of a small French town but is accessible by a massive, steep set of stairs.
+Or you can ride the Funiculaire, similar to a ski gondola.
+And that’s probably the better option for those travelling with little ones.
+The district, full of bakeries and art galleries, was a delight to walk through, although crowded on a beautiful fall day.

-Eastern Canada Road Trip Day Eight through Ten: New Brunswick and The Bay of Fundy
+Eastern Canada Road Trip Days 8-10: New Brunswick & The Bay of Fundy

-After much debate about whether to go to the Gaspe Peninsula or the Bay of Fundy, which has the largest tides in the world, we decided on the later, largely because a road trip around the rural Gaspe felt like a something that would be better enjoyed without a toddler.
+We had much debate about whether to go to the Gaspe Peninsula or the Bay of Fundy, which has the largest tides in the world.
+Ultimately, we decided on the later.
+Because a road trip around the rural Gaspe felt like something that would be better enjoyed without a toddler.

 Unfortunately a trip to the Bay of Fundy also involved a massive drive – about 8 hours from Quebec City to Fundy National Park.
-That particular day of our Eastern Canada road trip was a tough one for both adults and the baby – the journey was long and not particularly exciting.
-If I did it again I would spend the night somewhere along the way to break up the drive.
+That particular day of our Eastern Canada road trip was a tough one for the adults and the baby.
+The journey was long and not particularly exciting.
+And, if I did it again, I would spend the night somewhere along the way to break up the drive.

 Although most of the trip was through extremely rural areas, I’m sure we could have found a cabin to stay in.

-Because we knew we would not want to spend more time in the car we opted to stay in the tiny town of Alma, directly on the bay and right next to Fundy National Park, rather than in the bigger town of Moncton, which is a 35 drive minute from the bay.
+Because we knew we would not want to spend more time in the car, we opted to stay in the tiny town of Alma.
+It’s directly on the bay and right next to Fundy National Park.
+The bigger town of Moncton is a 35-minute drive from the bay.

 The next morning we drove to Hopewell Rocks, the impressive stone monuments that have made the Bay of Fundy famous.
-At this site, where a stop cliff meets the Bay and stone sentinels jut from the water, the difference in water level is about 40 feet between high tide and low tide.
-Visitors can walk the ocean floor at low tide, and hours later kayak in 4 stories of water where they had just stood.
+At this site, a steep cliff meets the Bay and stone sentinels jut from the water.
+The difference in the water levels is about 40 feet between high tide and low tide.
+Visitors can walk the ocean floor at low tide.
+Then, hours later, return to kayak in four stories of water where they were standing.

 The Hopewell Rocks were absolutely amazing – well worth the drive.
-As we explored the ocean floor, taking a tour that was the perfect balance of informative and fun, we could see the dramatic rides in the tide, literally before our eyes.
+We explored the ocean floor, taking a tour that was the perfect balance of informative and fun.
+And we could see the dramatic rises in the tide, literally before our eyes.
 The tour guide told us to put a rock in one spot, and watch how quickly the rising tide swallowed it.

 The next day we explored Fundy National Park.
 Although it isn’t as well known as the Hopewell Rocks, the park was breathtaking with rocky beaches, steep wooded cliffs, and freshwater lakes.
-The park easily could be a trip in and of itself, and next time we look forward to spending more time in New Brunswick.
+The park easily could be a trip in and of itself.
+Next time we look forward to spending more time in New Brunswick.

-Eastern Canada Road Trip Days Eleven through Fourteen: Acadia National Park and Home
+Eastern Canada Road Trip Days 11-14: Acadia National Park & Home

 We stayed in the town of Bar Harbor, a picturesque seaside village built to service the tourists that come through the national park.
 There was no roughing it in Bar Harbor, which was filled with top-notch dining and shopping options.
 The little town – accessible by one road – was busy even during the off-season, with a steady stream of tourists coming by land and by cruise ships, which docked in the harbor.

-By this point in the trip we were exhausted, so we didn’t pressure ourselves to do everything that Bar Harbor and Acadia had to offer.
-That would have been impossible anyway.
+By this point in the trip we were exhausted.
+So, we didn’t pressure ourselves to do everything that Bar Harbor and Acadia had to offer.
+That would have been impossible, anyway.
 Instead, we slowed down, ate absolutely delicious seafood, and soaked in the natural beauty.
 We drove through Acadia National Park and to the top of Cadillac Mountain, the highest point on the North Atlantic Seaboard.
-We went on short hikes, letting the baby toddle along the rugged paths.
-One afternoon by husband and I left our daughter with her grandparents in order to go on a kayak tour of the harbor.
-This is a must-do for any visitors to Acadia.
-On our half-day tour we saw a bald eagle, a pod of porpoises, and deer.
-The tour was a reminder that you don’t have to go far from town to enjoy the wilderness at Acadia.
-After two nights in Acadia it was finally time to end our trip.
-We ventured home to New Hampshire through Maine, spending the night at a lakeside cabin that we found on AirBNB in order to avoid another long day of driving.
-A campfire around the lake was the perfect way to end the trip – and to plan our return adventures to the places where we did not have enough time.
+And we went on short hikes, letting the baby toddle along the rugged paths.